|Share this article:|

 Connecting SAP Data Services to Vertica

-To connect SAP Data Services to Vertica, you need to
+To connect SAP Data Services to Vertica, you will be

-You must create an ODBC Data Source in SAP to connect Vertica to SAP Data Services.
+You must create a SAP datastore to connect Vertica to SAP Data Services.
 To do this,

 - Open the SAP Data Source Designer and select option Project > New > Datastore.